 Note the “then by” in the Group category.
 This indicates a drilldown in the chart.

 4. Repeat Step 3 for each metric you would like displayed in the dashboard.
-As a rule of thumb, shoot for four to six metrics in a dashboard.
+As a rule of thumb, shoot for four to six metrics when creating a dashboard.
 However, some dashboards may only show one metric, others may show 10 or more.

 5. For each metric you identified, determine the chart type that would best display the data.
 Draw a mock-up of the chart in the dashboard you have created on the whiteboard.
 For the metric discussed in Step 3, a column chart would be a good choice.